From the Desk of Samantha Guild

 You’ll read this month about Madeleine Lepley, a rising senior in high school who has an interest in melanoma because her grandfather is a patient.
 Even at her young age, she’s already begun to wade into the melanoma research world by writing a research paper that assesses the factors that affect the psychological well-being of skin cancer patients.
 You can read more about Madeleine The Psychological Well-Being of Skin Cancer Patients, and you can read her research paper, too.

-Hedva Gonen, a melanoma survivor, lives in Israel and is one of AIM’s international advocates—a group we call Melanoma International Patient Advocates Coalition, or MIPAC for short.
+Hedva Gonen, a melanoma survivor, lives in Israel and is one of AIM’s international advocates—a group we call Melanoma International Patient Advocacy Coalition, or MIPAC for short.
 After her melanoma experience, Hedva chose to serve her country through a skin cancer non-profit she founded—to give them the information and support she needed but couldn’t find while she battled the disease.
 Through her partnership with AIM, she and her foundation have access to AIM’s website, educational materials, and other resources, translated and acculturated for use in Israel, which allows her to serve her community in a much more robust way.

 Chad Freitas is not a melanoma survivor.
 He doesn’t have a family member with the disease.
 But he spends his time on the water and in the sun, and he wanted to do good, so he selected AIM as a partner for the Skiff Sailing Foundation.
 Our logo graces the sails and hulls of some of the world’s most beautiful and powerful boats and reminds all of those on land and on the water watching national sailing competitions to protect their skin.